soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 1-03 Variances.* ::

-(a) Application for any variance from these rules or Part 56 of Title 12 of New York Codes, Rules and Regulations (Subparts 56-4 through 56-17) shall be made directly to the Department at least two weeks prior to the commencement of work.
-Work involving a variance may not commence prior to the receipt of the Department's approval of the application.
+(a) Application for any variance must be made directly to the Department at least two weeks prior to the commencement of work.
+Work involving a variance may not commence prior to the receipt of the Department’s approval of the application.
+The applicant must pull an approved variance by entering a start date in the Department’s database, and must print out and post a copy of the variance at the work place.

 (b) The Department's "Asbestos Variance Application" (ACP-9) form shall be prepared by a project designer and submitted by the building owner or authorized agent, and shall include the following information: